-Customs controls on import: how does it work?
+Customs import checks: how does it work?

 Which shipments are checked?

-- The type of product being imported
+- Type of product being imported

-Limiting delays due to customs checks
+Limiting delays caused by customs checks

 A customs checks can easily delay a shipment by a couple of days.
 The exact timeframe depends on the type of checks that are carried out.
 A physical check is more time-consuming than a document check.

 could minimise customs delays.
 An import declaration in advance means that it is already clear whether a shipment has been selected for a check even before it has arrived in port.
 If it concerns a document check, this can be carried out with the goods still on board.
 If a physical check is required, you will be notified sooner and take it into account when scheduling.

 Please be aware that an advance declaration requires the customs broker to be in possession of all documents required for the import declaration.
 This includes the supplier’s invoice, so we advise you to always forward all documents to us as soon as possible.
 This way, we can minimise delays together.

 If you have any questions after reading this news item, please contact us.
 Ander belangrijk nieuws